 I wondered about the internet in Africa before we left.
 It’s the least developed continent and I’ve never seen anyone raving about keeping up with their Netflix addiction in Zambia.
 When we landed in South Africa we were uncertain of how we would be able manage digital work while traveling Africa.
 Information on the topic is vague.

 Some of our friends have even stated that “there is no internet in Africa.”
 While that may not be true – this is Africa – not the North Pole and we are in the 21st century.
-Here is the state of internet in Africa from a first hand perspective.
+Here is the state of internet in Africa from a first hand perspective of spending a year of working on a laptop while traveling.

 The Internet in Africa